UW System extends coverage to domestic partners and partner’s children for the following plans*:

 - Once a UWS Affidavit of Termination of Domestic Partnership (UWS-51) is filed, you cannot enroll a different domestic partner under any benefit plans for at least 6 months.

-- In addition, you may want to update your beneficiary designations.
+- Update your beneficiary designations (if necessary).
 If you named your former domestic partner as a beneficiary, that designation will remain in force until you file a new designation regardless of the changes in your personal situation.

 If You Marry Your Domestic Partner

-- If you marry your UW System domestic partner, you or your domestic partner should submit a Life Events for detailed benefit information. to your human resources office within 30 days of your marriage to your UW System domestic partner to end your domestic partnership.Refer to “Domestic Partnership to Marriage” under
+- If you marry your UW System domestic partner, you or your domestic partner should submit a UW System Affidavit of Domestic Partnership (UWS-50) to your human resources office (available in the Forms & Resources section below).
+This should be done within 30 days of your marriage.Refer to “Domestic Partnership to Marriage” under Life Events for additional information.

 Forms & Resources